MainulDip/AndroidDevStudy/Menu-Navigation.md

 * If NavigationUI finds a menu item with the same ID as a destination on the current graph, it configures the menu item to navigate to that destination.

-### Activity and Fragment ActionBar Menu Inject:
+### Activity and Fragment ActionBar Menu Inflate:
-Inside Activity, ActionBar Menu is declared in it's `onCreateOptionsMenu` override.
+Inside Activity, ActionBar Menu is declared/created in it's `onCreateOptionsMenu` override.

 `menuInflater.inflate(R.menu.menu_res_file, menu)` is used to inflate and inject menu.
 If underlying Fragment has it's own actionBar menu defined, inflated menu will take the right side spot following Fragment defined menu items left of it.

-Inside Fragment, in `onCreateView` we need to declare `setHasOptionsMenu(true)` then inside `onCreateOptionsMenu` the menu is inflated.
+Inside Fragment, in `onCreateView` we need to declare `setHasOptionsMenu(true)` then inside `onCreateOptionsMenu` the menu is created/inflated.
 ```kotlin
 override fun onCreateOptionsMenu(menu: Menu, inflater: MenuInflater) {
     inflater.inflate(R.menu.main_menu, menu)